kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Object Oriented Programming/Java.md

 - Portable and scalable
 - Write once run anywhere.
 Don't need to compile for each operating system

-## Packages
+## Basics
-- Essentially a folder
+- Every program starts in a class
+-

 # See Also